crispinprojects/talkcalendar/README.md

 Talk Calendar is a personal desktop calendar for Linux which has some speech capability using a built-in (text-to-speech) diphone speech synthesizer.
 It can read out current day events and upcoming events (if required) at start up.

-It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/).
+It has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, XFCE etc.).
 A screenshot is shown below.

 ![](talkcalendar.png)